George Dubois Family Collection

 Over the course of their operation, the Dubois firms produced a large amount of job work, or ephemera, including labels for thread, trade cards, and fruit boxes.
 Examples of all of this work are found in the collection, including a sample book filled with hundreds of these tiny, often forgotten, parts of a printer's oeuvre.

 Separately-issued lithographs by members of the Dubois family, sometimes working for others, are also featured in the collection, and include portraits, genre scenes, and views intended to be framed and displayed in the home.
-Records for these lithographs can be accessed in the AAS online catalog by entering Dubois, George in the Basic Search/Name Browse form.
+Records for these lithographs can be accessed in the AAS General Catalog by entering Dubois, George in the Basic Search/Name Browse form.

 The largest portion of the collection is the proof collection, which includes over 300 chromolithographed sheets.
 Often unfinished and uncropped, these objects contain printer and color notes in the margins and offer valuable insight into the details of the chromolithographic process as it operated in the late 19th century.
 Large numbers of floral proofs, religious subjects and genre scenes fill the collection, indicating the popularity of these subjects to the general public.
 Proofs for other publishers, such as Prang, also appear in the collection, hinting at the relationship between the small Dubois business and the much larger Prang firm.

-The George Dubois Family Collection was preserved with funds made available through the Heald Foundation.
+The George Dubois Family Collection was preserved with funds made available through the Richard A. Heald Foundation.